HGVSnomenclature/hgvs-nomenclature/docs/recommendations/protein/frameshift.md

 <!-- ## Definition -->

-Frame shift: a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame.
+Frameshift: a sequence change between the translation initiation (start) and termination (stop) codon where, compared to a reference sequence, translation shifts to another reading frame.

 ## Syntax